racruz25/group_project/README.md

 ## :basketball: Model
 ### Data Exploration and Preprocessing

 The [kaggle](https://www.kaggle.com/c/mens-march-mania-2022/data) dataset has an abundance of college basketball data.
-We first explroed the most robust files and concluded that the Regular Season Detailed/Compact Results files were a good start.
+We first explored the most robust files and concluded that the Regular Season Detailed/Compact Results files were a good start.
 We were able to do some interesting joins and gain alot of insight within the regular season data, tournament data, and the consensus (Massey) rankings.

-One of the the first things our group wanted to identify was to find if there were any trends that past tournament winners had that we could highlight into our model.
-This was harder than it sounds and ultimately we saw regular season data and tournament data being the best and strongest indicators of predicting a game result.

-For example, we isolated just the 2021 season, identified the champion of the 2021 NCAA tournament, and averaged the team's statistics for all of the games that the champion team played in the regular season.
+One of the the first things our group wanted to identify was if there were any trends that past tournament winners had that could inform our feature selection process.
+For example, we isolated the 2021 season data, identified the champion of the 2021 NCAA tournament, and averaged the team's statistics for all of the games that the champion team played in the regular season.
 The 2021 regular season statistics for all other teams were then combined and averaged.
 When we compared these averages, it was found that the champion team had higher average values for 9 of the statistics.
 We used this information, combined with our teams’ general knowledge of basketball, to pick the initial feature variables of our model.
+Ultimately, we saw regular season data and tournament data as being the best and strongest indicators of predicting a game result.

 **2021 Statistics**
 <img src="resources/means_barchart.png" height="75%" width="75%">